Managing Your Scalingo for PostgreSQL® Addon

 - Fill a username

-- (optional) If you want to restrict this user to read only abilities, make sure to check the Read only checkbox
+- (optional) To allow the new user to have writings abilities, make sure to check the Write (optional) checkbox

-- Validate by clicking the Add User button
+- Validate by clicking the Add this user button

 Using the Command Line